TamaraJoniec/tech-and-beyond/public/content/blog/html-forms-best-practices.md

 </fieldset>
 ```

 Group related fields together.
-You don’t need to make your users feel like they’re filling out a government document.
+You don't need to make your users feel like they're filling out a government document.
 Organize fields so people can zip through without getting confused.

 ---